Asset Publisher

 DESCRIPTION OF PROCEDURE OR SERVICE:

-Transpupillary thermotherapy uses infrared laser light administered by a modified diode laser to photocoagulate choroidal neovascularization tissue in patients with wet age-related macular degeneration.
-When compared to light laser photocoagulation treatment, the lower light intensity of the infrared laser enables light administration over a broader area, for a longer period of time, with less temperature elevation.
-This gentler heating of the choroidal lesion is intended to limit damage to overlying retinal pigment epithelium, and as such is suggested as an alternative to standard focal laser photocoagulation.
+Transpupillary thermotherapy uses infrared laser light administered by a modified diode laser to photocoagulate choroidal neovascularization tissue in individuals with wet age-related macular degeneration.
+The infrared radiation heat source gently targets the choroidal lesion is intended to limit damage to overlying retinal pigment epithelium, and as such is suggested as an alternative to standard focal laser photocoagulation.
 Healthy ocular tissue may be damaged, but generally the damage is limited to the site of treatment.
-The goal of transpupillary thermotherapy is to stop the growth and leakage of the new blood vessels, thereby preserving vision, as well as ablating cancerous masses by heating them to temperatures as high as 60 degrees Celsius.
 Transpupillary thermotherapy is typically performed in the office or clinical outpatient setting under local anesthesia.

 Age-Related Macular Degeneration